Tuesday, 28 January 2014

 The Joris Ivensplein bus stop at the bottom of the street displayed that the no.85 would take me near to my intended target, the home of SV Blauw WitI was trying to concentrate on where we were when a decent-looking venue caught my attention.

-I rang the bell, hoping that the bus would stop soon, but it continued along Industrieweg before stopping around half a mile further up at Sluis Weurt.
+I rang the bell, hoping the bus would stop soon, but it continued along Industrieweg before stopping around half a mile further up at Sluis Weurt.
 Not to be deterred, I headed back, using cycle tracks and then crossing a new road that didn’t even exist on my map app, just to confuse matters.

-Eventually, I found myself on Rivierstraat and at the entrance, where I first discovered SCH.
+Eventually, I found myself on Rivierstraat and at the entrance, where I discovered SCH.
 A Sunday morning match was taking place on the second pitch at the other side of the car park.
 I went to have a look at the main arena.
 De Biezen had a substantial cover down the far side, with the rest of the neat venue having hard standing around the pitch with grass beyond.

 No comments: